pypa/pip/docs/html/development/contributing.rst

 Contents of a NEWS entry
 ------------------------

 The contents of this file are reStructuredText formatted text that will be used as the content of the news file entry.
-You do not need to reference the issue or PR numbers here as towncrier will automatically add a reference to all of the affected issues when rendering the news file.
+You do not need to reference the issue or PR numbers in the entry, since ``towncrier`` will automatically add a reference to all of the affected issues when rendering the NEWS file.

 In order to maintain a consistent style in the ``NEWS.rst`` file, it is preferred to keep the news entry to the point, in sentence case, shorter than